Skip to main content

 Bell peppers

 Bell peppers are a fun way to add a splash of color to your Halloween display without using paints or markers.
 They’re small and relatively fragile (when compared to heartier vegetables like pumpkins and butternut squash), which can make them slightly more difficult to carve in general and significantly more difficult to carve intricate designs into.
-In general, you should opt for a smaller blade, like a pocket knife or precision knife, for carving bell peppers.
-Bell peppers don’t last long, especially in hotter climates, but they do have the added benefit of already being mostly hollow.

 Beets

 Beets are similar to turnips in size and texture, making them excellent for sculpting.
-With careful, steady hands you can even hollow them out for that classic jack-o-lantern lighting.
+With careful, steady hands, you can even hollow them out for that classic jack-o-lantern lighting.
 The one notable difference between carving a turnip and carving a beet is the color.
-Beets are a deep reddish purple color that lends itself well to the spookier aspects of Halloween.
+Beets are a deep reddish-purple color that lends itself well to the spookier aspects of Halloween.
 Carved beets can last a few days to a week, depending on the weather.
 Consider storing them in the fridge until you’re ready to display them.

-Adding these seven fruits and vegetables to your Halloween display can help your home really stand out.
+Adding these eight fruits and vegetables to your Halloween display can help your home really stand out.
 Whether you prefer to carve ghoulish monsters, beautiful designs, or cute little faces, there are pumpkin alternatives to fit your needs.
 Now you’re ready to create the Halloween display of your dreams, without limiting yourself to just pumpkins.

 Cayla Leonard